Body Language vs. Micro-Expressions

 - Eyelid flutter (usually seen when someone says something we strongly disagree with)

-- Eyelids close fail to reopen for what seems a long time
+- Eyelids close and fail to reopen for what seems a long time

 - Squinting of the eyes (think of Clint Eastward in a shootout)